Screenshot 2023-10-31 at 2.45.03 PM.png

 The goal of the project was to expand the existing Ubuntu fonts into a variable font, filling in gaps in its design space, all with the intent to keep it free for anyone to use.
 I was the technical project manager for this, while David Jonathan Ross was the lead designer, with assistance from Gen Ramírez and Zrinka Buljubašić of Dual Type.
 As Head of Brand Design at Canonical, Marcus Haslam said, “the project ran like a dream.”
 The processes of making software are similar, whether it’s something as complex as an operating system, or as (relatively) simple as a font.
 So working with Marcus, lead visual developer Lyubomir Popov, and project manager Ege Zeytun felt familiar immediately.
 And talking to Mark Shuttleworth was very cool.
 He had the highest definition video I’ve ever seen.

 Of course, no high profile project would be complete without a top-notch QA team.
-The eagle eye of Glenda Bellarossa and engineering expertise of Guido Ferreyra were essential to the project.
+The eagle eye of Glenda Bellarosa and engineering expertise of Guido Ferreyra were essential to the project.

 I’m really proud of this one.
 Canonical does a lot of good in the world, and I’m honored to be a teeny, tiny part of that.
 I am also proud of the meeting that I scheduled named “Ubuntu 2: Electric Boogalu.”